 How to start

-As with the majority of complex practices in construction, collaboration and knowledge sharing is key to successfully build green building.
+As with the majority of complex practices in construction, collaboration and knowledge sharing is key to successfully build green buildings.
 However, the construction industry is notorious for establishing information silos across projects and organisations, therefore relying heavily on the readily accessible knowledge within any given project team.
 This severely restricts teams from exploring new ideas and can impair companies from taking on green building projects that require a specific set of knowledge and information.
 As the industry starts shifting to more digital platforms, this problem will slowly but surely start to resolve.
 However, green buildings require a great deal of new technology that many construction teams aren’t used to using.
 For that reason, it’s important to take an active role in communicating across teams and organisations, sharing the things you have learned, and enable other teams to design and build more green buildings moving into the future.
 As we now know, this will benefit all stakeholders involved.